Available with Standard or Advanced license.

 Since you started working on your version, the ancestor version may have been changed by other users in a way that conflicts with your edits.
 When you reconcile your edits with the target version, these conflicts are discovered.

 If there are conflicts, ArcGIS Pro initially resolves them in favor of either the version you are editing or the target version representation, depending on your preference.
-Once conflicts are initially resolved, you can review them one at a time and, if necessary, make any changes.
-For example, if a conflict is resolved in favor of the edit version, you can choose to replace it in favor of the target version or even use the editing tools to modify it in another way.
+Once conflicts are initially resolved, you can review them one at a time and, if necessary, make changes.
+For example, if a conflict is resolved in favor of the edit version, you can choose to replace it in favor of the target version or use the editing tools to modify it in another way.

 Note:This topic describes the reconcile and post process using the Versioning tab.
 You can also reconcile and post versions using the Reconcile Versions geoprocessing tool and the Reconcile/Post button on the Versions tab when you are in the Versions view.